cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 Under the assumption that the secret key is unknown to the attacker and the tag is not truncated, both AEGIS-128L and AEGIS-256 target 128-bit security against forgery attacks.

 AEGIS-256 offers 256-bit message security against plaintext and state recovery.
 AEGIS-128L offers 128-bit security.
-They are both key-committing.
+They are both key committing.

 The security of AEGIS against timing attacks is limited by the implementation of the underlying `AESRound()` function.
 Failure to implement `AESRound()` in a fashion safe against side-channel attacks, such as differential power analysis or timing attacks, may lead to leakage of secret key material or state information.
 The exact mitigations required for side-channel attacks also depend on the threat model in question.